 What does nodular prurigo look like?

-The skin shows many bumps hard areas that are intensely uncomfortable and can appear anywhere on the body.
+The skin shows many hard bumps that are intensely uncomfortable and can appear anywhere on the body.
 They are usually darker than the skin around them.
-They have a rough rather warty surface and may have a scab or scratch mark on top.
+They have a rough, rather thickened surface and may have an overlying scab or scratch marks on top.
 The lumps are usually less than 1cm in diameter and can feel firm, tender and itchy.
 Some areas of skin can breakdown to form an ulcer.

 The lateral aspect or the sides of the arms and legs are the most commonly affected areas, but the back, buttocks, shoulders and chest can also be affected.
 The mid-upper back is usually spared.
 There may additionally be some discoloured scars in the affected areas from deep scratching.
-NP is most common between 20 and 60 years of age, however, may be present in any race and equally between sexes.
+Nodular prurigo is most common between 20 and 60 years of age, however, may be present in any race and equally between sexes.
 The number of nodules may increase with time.

 How is nodular prurigo diagnosed?

-Symptoms of itching, and the typical skin lesions described above, are usually enough to make the diagnosis of NP.
+Symptoms of itching, and the typical skin lesions described above, are usually enough to make the diagnosis of nodular prurigo.
 If there is any doubt then your doctor can carry out a skin biopsy (cutting out one of the bumps under a localanaesthetic and sending it to a pathologist to examine under a microscope; this can help to confirm the diagnosis.
 Blood tests may be taken to check for other conditions that can make the skin itchy e.g. iron-deficiency anaemia, kidney or liver disease, thyroid function tests and diabetes mellitus.

 Can nodular prurigo be cured?

 How can nodular prurigo be treated?

-The treatments for NP are aimed at stopping the skin itching:
+The treatments for nodular prurigo are aimed at stopping the skin itching: